 - 1) Contractor agrees to work with Covered California to support and enhance acute general hospitals' efforts to promote safety for their patients.
 Exclusions for this requirement include CMS Critical Access Hospitals as defined by the Centers for Medicare and Medicaid.
 In addition, the following types of hospitals are excluded:

 - (a) Long Term Care hospitals

-- (b) Inpatient Psychiatric hospitals
+- Inpatient Psychiatric hospitals (b)

 - (c) Rehabilitation hospitals

 - (d) Children's hospitals

-- 2) Contractor will be required to report in its annual application for certification, baseline rates of specified HACs for each of its network hospitals.
-In order to obtain the most reliable measurement, minimize the burden on hospitals and in the interest of promoting common measurement, Contractor must employ best efforts to base this report on clinical data, such as is reported by hospitals to the National Healthcare Safety Network (NHSN),

-California Department of Public Health (CDPH) and to CMS under the Partnership for Patients initiative.
-Such information will be used for negotiation and evaluation purposes regarding any extension of this Agreement and the recertification process for subsequent years.
+- 2) Contractor will annually report strategy to improve safety in network hospitals, informed by review of specified HAC rates in all network hospitals.
+HAC rates will be provided by Covered California from established sources of clinical data such as rates reported by hospitals to the National Healthcare Safety Network (NHSN), or the California Department of Public Health (CDPH).
+Such information will be used for negotiation and evaluation

-- 3) Prior to the application for certification for 2018, target rates for 2019 and for annual intermediate milestones for each HAC measured at each hospital will be established by Covered California, based on national benchmarks, analysis of variation in California performance and best existing science of quality improvement and effective engagement of stakeholders. - 4) Covered California has identified an initial set of HACs for focus in 2017.
+- purposes regarding any extension of this Agreement and the recertification process for subsequent years. - Prior to the application for certification for 2018, target rates for 2019 and for annual intermediate milestones for each HAC measured at each hospital will be established by Covered California, based on national benchmarks, analysis of variation in California performance and best existing science of quality improvement and effective engagement of stakeholders. - 4) Covered California has identified an initial set of HACs for focus in 2017.
 Certain HACs may be substituted for others in the event that a common data source cannot be found.
 The decision to substitute HACs would be made transparently and collaboratively through the advisory process.
-The HACs that are currently the subject of the 2017 hospital safety initiatives are listed below: - (a) Catheter Associated Urinary Tract Infection (CAUTI); - (b) Central Line Associated Blood Stream Infection (CLABSI); - (c) Surgical Site Infection (SSI) with focus on colon; - (d) Adverse Drug Events (ADE) with first-year focus on opioid overuse; and - (e) Clostridium difficile colitis (C. Diff) infection. - 5) The subject HACs may be revised in future years.
-Covered California expects to include additional ADEs including hypoglycemia and inappropriate use of blood thinners as well as Sepsis Mortality at such time as the standardized CMS definition and measurement strategy has been tested and validated. - 6) Covered California expects Contractor to only contract with hospitals that demonstrate they provide quality care and promote the safety of Enrollees.
+The HACs that are currently the subject of the 2017 hospital safety initiatives are listed below: - (a) Catheter Associated Urinary Tract Infection (CAUTI); - (b) Central Line Associated Blood Stream Infection (CLABSI); - (c) Surgical Site Infection (SSI) with focus on colon; - (d) Methicillin-resistant Staphylococcus aureus (MRSA); and - (e) Clostridium difficile colitis (C. Diff) infection. - 5) The subject HACs may be revised in future years.
+Covered California expects to include ADEs including inappropriate use of opioids and blood thinners, hypoglycemia, and Sepsis Mortality at such time as standardized definitions and measurement strategies have been adopted by CMS or by a coalition of Partnership for Patients grantees in California. - 6) Covered California expects Contractor to only contract with hospitals that demonstrate they provide quality care and promote the safety of Enrollees.
 To meet this expectation, by year end 2017, Covered California will work with QHP Issuers and with California's hospitals to identify areas of "outlier poor performance" based on variation analysis of HAC rates.
 For contract year 2019, as detailed in Article 1.02(3), Contractors must either exclude hospitals that demonstrate outlier poor performance on safety from Provider networks serving Covered California or to document each year in its application for certification the rationale for continued contracting with each hospital that is identified as a poor performing outlier on safety and efforts the hospital is undertaking to improve its performance.